- PhD in Social Sciences, Maxwell School of Syracuse University (2005-10) [dissertation]

 - The cutest goodbye message on video made for me (3.15 Mins)

 My name is Vivek, and I work with the Program on Liberation Technology at Stanford University, which I joined after finishing my PhD in social sciences from Syracuse University, New York.
 My academic as well as activist life (see below) have been based on my conviction that basic public services such as health, education, water, sanitation and other amenities make a huge difference to the quality of our lives, and that that society should ensure that everyone has access to such services.
-In the past, I worked with several rights-based campaigns that work on basic education, right to food, care for children under six, and the right to information.
+In the past, I worked with several rights-based campaigns that work on basic education, the right to food, care for children under six, and the right to information.
 While working with these campaigns, I was struck by the vast differences in the provision of public services across Indian states, and I believe that states such as Kerala and Tamil Nadu have contributed enormously to human well-being by ensuring the availability of these services to most people.
-My dissertation looked at why Tamil Nadu developed the social commitment to providing public services, and I will be publishing a book on this topic with Oxford University Press in 2014 entitled, “Delivering public services effectively: Tamil Nadu & beyond”.
+My dissertation looked at why Tamil Nadu developed the social commitment to providing public services, and this was published by the Oxford University Press in 2014 entitled, “Delivering public services effectively: Tamil Nadu & beyond”.

 Academically, I have a broad range of interests in development-related issues including the right to food, the right to education, anti-corruption movements, collective action and the role of institutions in development.
 These interests are a direct fallout of my work with various campaigns for socio-economic rights in India.
 I have been a “grease monkey” with technology, but it has recently turned into an academic interest as well, given my location at the Program on Liberation Technology at Stanford.
 My main line of work at Stanford is to look at the role that ICT could play in making governments transparent.
 One of my projects currently underway in India seeks to create proactive disclosure of information using mobile phones that have become ubiquitous in India.
 I am also working towards building a detailed guideline for policy makers on amending different sets of laws, including access to information laws, in order to ensure the greatest use of technology for transparency.